-The GBA is a group of storefront businesses, farmers/agricultural business owners, corporations, home-based businesses, professionals and organizations working together to foster ties between Groton businesses and residents.
+The GBA is a group of storefront businesses, farmers/agricultural business owners, corporations, home-based businesses, individuals, and organizations that want to work together to foster the relationship between local businesses and Groton residents.

 The GBA is dedicated to promoting economic progress for its members and advocating for a positive business environment within the Town of Groton.

 There are many benefits of membership:

 - Increased Business – One of the principles upon which the GBA is founded is the idea that people do business with others that they know and trust.
 “Networking” is a very valuable and effective way of doing business in a small-town environment.